Battle of Stiklestad: Evaluation

 Olaf's role in Norwegian history had only just begun at his death.
 While nobles and rich farmers had expected their position to improve with the removal of the aggressive Olaf, the opposite happened.
-The rule of Cnut's mistress and their infant son Svein was exceedingly harsh on the people.
+The rule of Cnut's wife Ælfgifu of Northampton and their son Svein was exceedingly harsh on the people.
 The church especially – a traditional ally of Olaf – came under greater pressure.

 Thus, the late King's martyr status was accentuated, helping to incite common folk into revolting against the hardships enforced by the succeeding Danish rule.
 Propaganda proclaiming the heroic nature of Olaf's last stand made for great nation-building material in the immature Norwegian state, where the warrior ethic of the Vikings and their gods and goddesses were still highly revered.
 According to Snorri, even nature lent a hand, as the day of the battle coincided with a nearly-full solar eclipse, as reflected in the description of an ill-fated 'blooded red sun', which was interpreted as a certain omen of bad things to come.
 However, the solar eclipse took place at about 2:00 p.m. on August 31 that year contrary to the traditional date of the battle on July 29.

 Olaf was a rather stubborn and rash ruler.
 Modern historians generally agree that Olaf was inclined to violence and brutality.
 Ironically, he became Norway's patron saint.
 His canonization was performed only a year after his death by the bishop of Nidaros.
 The cult of Olaf not only unified the country, it also fulfilled the conversion of the nation, something for which the king had fought so hard.

 While divisive in life, in death Olaf became – Rex Perpetuus Norvegiae – the eternal king of Norway, wielded a unifying power no foreign monarch could hope to undo.
 Cnut, most distracted by the task of administering England, managed to rule Norway for five years after the battle through his viceroy son Svein.
 However, when Olaf's illegitimate son Magnus (dubbed 'the Good') laid claim to the Norwegian throne, Cnut had to yield.
 Thus, a century of prosperity and expansion followed, lasting until the kingdom again descended into the Civil war era in Norway over the issue of succession.'